IBM/db2-samples/In_Db2_Machine_Learning/IDAX-Python-Db2Magic/README.md

 In this tutorial, you'll create a Linear Regression model in a Db2 database using Db2's built-in ML stored procedures - in-database advanaced analytics (IDAX) stored procedures (SPs).
 For executing the SQL statements and the IDAX SPs, you'll use Jupyter Notebook and its Db2 extension [Db2 Magic Commands](https://ibm.github.io/db2-jupyter/).
 Db2 Magic Commands is a convenience solution to to embed SQL statements, then run them against a Db2 database, in Jupyter notebook.

 ## Prerequisite
-1. A Db2 database with in-database ML stored procedures enabled.
-Db2 setup steps are available [here](https://www.ibm.com/docs/en/db2/11.5?topic=learning-prerequisites-machine-in-db2).
+1. Configure a Db2 database with IDAX feature as per these [here] steps.(https://www.ibm.com/docs/en/db2/11.5?topic=learning-prerequisites-machine-in-db2).
-2. Loading this [dataset](https://raw.githubusercontent.com/IBM/db2-samples/master/In_Db2_Machine_Learning/Building%20ML%20Models%20with%20Db2/Datasets/GoSalesSubSet/GoSalesSubSet.csv) into your Db2 database as per the following steps:
+2. Load this [dataset](https://raw.githubusercontent.com/IBM/db2-samples/master/In_Db2_Machine_Learning/Building%20ML%20Models%20with%20Db2/Datasets/GoSalesSubSet/GoSalesSubSet.csv) into your Db2 database as per the following steps: into your Db2 database using the following steps:
-For loading the GoSalesSubSet.csv data you can take the following steps:

 db2start